chrK/Gir-CMS/readme.md

 ## Changelog (for this Fork)

-* Added a slightly adjusted variant of [Remarkdown CSS][remarkdowncss] by Florent Verschelde as default Style
+* Added a slightly adjusted variant of [Remarkdown CSS][remarkdowncss] by Florent Verschelde as default style

 * Removed references to Google's CDN (Modernizr + jQuery)